brajeshwar/brajeshwar.github.io/_posts/2005/2005-05-21-star-wars-iii-revenge-of-the-sith.md

----
-layout: post
-title: Star Wars III, Revenge of the Sith
+# Star Wars III, Revenge of the Sith
----

 Wow!
 The visuals were stunning, very real-like and superb, though I wasn't that surprised after the preparation for such an encounter with all the good reviews floating around.
 I was finally able to do justice to my movie-thirst after watching "Star Wars Episode III: Revenge of the Sith [Star Wars Episode III: Revenge of the Sith](http://www.starwars.com/episode-iii/) today, I could not make it to the First day as I was plagued all day with a Flash ActionScript Workshop at the [Aptech](http://www.aptech.ac.in/) Training Head Office, Mumbai.